 What do we need to remember in the midst of our suffering?
-Listen to the podcast or watch the featured video.
-Then, reflect on some questions and go deeper into study on your own or with a group.
+Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 21.

 What is one area of suffering you see in your life or in the world?
 Take some time now to tell God how you feel about it.
 He hears you.

 Ask God for understanding.
 How might he be working to limit the chaos in that painful situation?
 What comes to mind as you listen for his wisdom?

 Ask God for understanding.
 How might he be giving life in the midst of the suffering?
 (If nothing comes to mind, keep watching.
 God doesn’t let pain have the final word against his people.)